Personal Loan Calculator

 2. Set your interest rate

 Enter the annual interest rate from your lender or pre-qualification offer.
-US personal loan rates typically range from 6% to 36% depending on your credit profile.
+Rates heavily depend on your credit score.

 3. Choose a repayment term

 Select a term between 1 and 7 years.
 A shorter term means higher payments but less total interest.
-Use the preset buttons or slider to compare options quickly.
+Use the insights cards to compare options quickly.

 4. Toggle origination fee (optional)

 Many lenders charge an origination fee of 1%–8%.
-This calculator shows how that fee affects your effective APR and net disbursement — so you can compare offers more accurately.
+Toggle this on to see how the fee affects your effective APR and net disbursement — this is crucial for comparing real costs.

 5. Review your results and amortization